Eta and rho invariants on manifolds with edges: The index theorem for manifolds with edge singular boundary

 \begin{cor} Assume that $M$ is odd dimensional with each edge in $M$ of even dimension.
-Let $D$ be the Gauss-Bonnet operator or the signature operator, satisfying the geometric Witt condition.
+Let $D$ be the signature operator, satisfying the geometric Witt condition.
 Then the eta-invariant $\eta(D)$ is well-defined.
 If $D$ is the spin Dirac operator satisfying the geometric Witt condition and the scalar curvature on $M$ is positive and bounded away from zero, then the eta-invariant $\eta(D)$ is well-defined. \end{cor}

 \begin{proof} In view of the preceding argument, it remains to check the dimensional restrictions in the neighborhood of boundary.
 Note that an edge in $M$ of dimension $b$ gives rise to an edge in the cone $X= (0,1] \times M$ of dimension $b+1$.
-Consequently, if $b$ is even, $(m-b)$ is odd and $b_i$ is even, and hence $(m+1-(b+1))$ is odd and $(b+1)$ is odd.
+Consequently, if $m$ is odd and $b$ is even, $(m-b)$ is odd and hence $(m+1-(b+1))$ and $(b+1)$ are odd.
 The dimensional conditions in Theorem \ref{eta-exists} are satisfied. \end{proof}